sayakpaul/you-dont-know-tensorflow/README.md

 ## Not covered in the Slides

+But I wanted to cover:

 * Exporting TensorFlow SavedModels for deployment ([example](https://huggingface.co/blog/tf-serving-vision))
+  * How should you export your SavedModels for deployment?
+  * Model surgery
+  * TF Serving
 * Taking advantage of TensorRT to speedup inference ([example](https://huggingface.co/spaces/sayakpaul/tensorrt-tf))